There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 In humid regions, it may not be possible to eliminate the moisture that causes moss to grow on your concrete, but in many cases fixing issues with standing water or drying up your yard can go a long way to combat the growth of moss.

-How to Get Rid of Moss Growing on Concrete
+How to Get Rid of Moss from Concrete

 Moss thrives in shady, moist areas.
 If you can increase sunlight on your concrete surfaces and reduce the amount of water that is trapped there, you can naturally kill moss and prevent its return.
-If this isn’t possible, spray the moss with a lawn-safe moss killer, or use boiling water, bleach, vinegar, or a pressure washer to kill and remove moss.
+If this isn’t possible, spray the moss with a lawn-safe moss killer, or use boiling water, bleach, vinegar, or a pressure washer to kill and remove moss from concrete.

 Moss treated with a spray will brown and die, but won’t disappear.
 Dead moss is a lot easier to remove than living moss, however.
 Once the moss has died, use water and a broom to clean your concrete and remove all traces of moss.